kaiAsmOne/buildrunner/scripts/ansible-custom-runners/README.md

-#This script will Build a Complete Azure DevOps Custom Agent for Ansible.
+# Build Custom Runners for Ansible.

 The scripts in this folder are runners i used in the past before understanding the benefit of using the Official github / Azure Runners.
 Deploy a CentOS or Fedora machine and run one of the scripts in this folder.
 Each file represents one variation of a custom runner.

 I have included these scripts in case someone can learn from or use them.

-The Build Agent will Support Azure Cloud, Google Cloud and onprem.
+The Runner will Support Azure Cloud, Google Cloud and onprem.

 ## Parameters for the different Scripts.